oniietzschan/mokyu/README.md

     16, -- quad width
     16, -- quad height
     6, -- number of columns in spritesheet (Default: 1)
-    1, -- number of rows in spritesheet (Default: 1)
+    21, -- number of cells in spritesheet (Default: 1)
     0, -- left offset of spritesheet in image (Default: 0) 0 -- top offset of spritesheet in image (Default: 0) )